Relapse Prevention Planning for Mental Health

 Remember, the majority of challenges in mental health do not just show up overnight and many people benefit from seeking out therapy for stress, relationship issues, or adjustment difficulties before they become overwhelming.
 Learning how to use the psychological coping skills referenced here and recognising when to seek help can allow problems to be addressed before they become impairing.

 When peoples’ regular coping skills are overwhelmed, this is often what brings people to see psychologists for the first time.
 If you or someone you know is struggling, it could be important to consider reaching out for professional support.
 Talking to a psychologist or therapist can be a great first step and to help you learn additional coping strategies to prevent stress from turning into distress.
 Whether you are located in Brisbane or interested in accessing telehealth therapy sessions online, Kelly Brooks Psychology offers professional, comprehensive, and evidence-based support.
-If you feel like you could benefit from expanding your psychological toolkit, I invite you to reach out today to book an appointment.
+If you feel like you could benefit from expanding your psychological toolkit, I invite you to get in contact today to book an appointment.

 References